supernovus/simpledom/README.md

 ## Description

-SimpleDOM is build upon SimpleXML and acts as a bridge providing DOM methods using SimpleXML's syntax.
+SimpleDOM is built upon SimpleXML and acts as a bridge providing DOM methods using SimpleXML's syntax.
 It also adds a bunch of convenience methods.

 SimpleDOM is a single file with no dependencies.
-All you need to use it is include it and create `SimleDOM` objects instead of `SimpleXMLElement` objects, or simply use `simpledom_load_string()` or `simplexml_load_string()`.
+All you need to use it, is include it and create `SimleDOM` objects instead of `SimpleXMLElement` objects, or simply use `simpledom_load_string()` or `simpledom_load_string()`.

 ## Credits